no10ds/dorc/docs/index.md

 *dorc* is 10 Downing's Street internal data orchestration library.

-*dorc* allows for serverless data projets defined in Python code and automatically deployed into any Amazon Web Services environment.
+*dorc* allows for serverless data projects to be defined in Python code and automatically deployed into any Amazon Web Services environment.

 ## Overview